asyncapi/website/pages/docs/tutorials/streetlights.md

 ### 6. Go back to the previous terminal and check if your application logged the streetlight condition you just sent, with errors related to the invalid message.

-# Conclusion
+# Summary

-You've learned how to create an AsyncAPI description file and how to generate code from it.
+In this tutorial, we learned how to create an AsyncAPI description file and how to generate code from it.
 Today's sample code is only a bootstrap; you'll need to add your own business logic into it.
 Take some time to play with it.
 There are still lots of things to be covered, but the intent of this tutorial is to make it simple for you to get an idea of the potential.

 We would love to see what you create with AsyncAPI!
 As an open-source project, we're open to proposals, questions, suggestions, and contributions.
 If you don't feel in the mood to contribute but you're using AsyncAPI, just raise your hand by [creating an issue in our Github repo](https://github.com/asyncapi/asyncapi/issues/new) or [join our Slack channel](https://www.asyncapi.com/slack-invite/).
 Don't be shy.